 Phase A

 During the Phase A investigation, soil, waste, and groundwater samples from borings and test pits were collected for laboratory analysis by a field representative of the MPCA laboratory contractor, Pace.
-A detailed summary of sample collection activities is presented in Section 3.2.3 of the Phase A Investigation Report.
+A detailed summary of sample collection activities is presented in Section 3.2.3 of the Phase A Investigation Report (Barr, 2018).

 Phase B